EC2 network loss

 - SSM agent is installed and running on the target EC2 instance.

-- Ensure to create a Kubernetes secret having the AWS Access Key ID and Secret Access Key credentials in the
+- The Kubernetes secret should have the AWS Access Key ID and Secret Access Key credentials in the

 CHAOS_NAMESPACE